Abstract

-In recent studies we found that some commensal bacteria, normally present in the intestinal flora, the so-called microbiome, have the ability to stimulate tumor cells to produce chemotactic factors capable of attracting immune cells into tumor tissues.
-Upon analysis of the gut flora composition of human CRC samples, we have identified a group of bacterial specie which are associated with high expression of chemokines, high densities of tumor infiltrating cells, and prolonged patients’ survival.
+In recent studies we found that some commensal bacteria, normally present in the intestinal flora, the so-called microbiota, have the ability to stimulate tumor cells to produce chemotactic factors capable of attracting immune cells into tumor tissues.
+Upon analysis of gut microbiota composition in human CRC samples, we have identified a group of bacterial specie which are associated with high expression of chemokines, high densities of tumor infiltrating cells, and prolonged patients’ survival.

-These findings suggest the potential therapeutic administration of identified bacteria to increase CRC infiltration by immune cells, thereby improving clinical outcome.
-With the present project, we aimed at selecting the most effective bacterial species and combinations for subsequent clinical application.
+These findings suggest a high therapeutic potential of the administration of identified bacteria to increase CRC infiltration by immune cells, thereby improving clinical outcome.
+With the present project, we aimed to select the most effective bacterial species and combinations for subsequent clinical application.

 Quelles sont les particularités de ce projet?